Helperbird/website/src/pages/help/how-to-pin-a-chrome-extension.md

 ---

+## Key Points

+- Pinning an extension makes it easily accessible.
+- This guide applies to Google Chrome and Microsoft Edge browsers.
+- Note: In Microsoft Edge (Chromium), the menu icon is three vertical dots.

 ## How to pin a Chrome or Edge extension

+### Steps

-Open Google Chrome or Microsoft Edge and navigate to the extension you wish to pin.
+1. **Open Browser**: Launch Google Chrome or Microsoft Edge.
-Click on the three dots in the top right corner of the extension box.
-Select "Pin" from the drop-down menu.
-The extension will now be pinned to the top of your browser and will remain there until you choose to unpin it.
-Note: If you are using Microsoft Edge (chromium) the steps are the same, but the icon will be three dots vertical instead of horizontal.

-## How to pin a Chrome or Edge extension

-**Step 1:** Open Google Chrome or Microsoft Edge and navigate to the extension you wish to pin.
+2. **Navigate to Extension**: Go to the extension you want to pin.

-**Step 2:** Click on the three dots in the top right corner of the extension box.
+3. **Extension Menu**: Click the three dots (horizontal in Chrome, vertical in Edge) at the top right of the extension box.

-**Step 3:** Select "Pin" from the drop-down menu.
+4. **Pin Extension**: Choose "Pin" from the drop-down menu.

-**Step 4:** The extension will now be pinned to the top of your browser and will remain there until you choose to unpin it.
+5. **Extension Pinned**: The extension will now stay at the top of your browser.
+To unpin, repeat these steps and choose "Unpin".

-**Note:** If you are using Microsoft Edge (chromium) the steps are the same, but the icon will be three dots vertical instead of horizontal.

-## Video Tutorial

-- Coming soon.

-## Need more help?
+## Need Help?

-If you encounter any issues with the activation process, please contact the Helperbird support team for assistance.
+Contact Helperbird support for any assistance.